SomeCoolAussie/DanhengServer-Bioleft3/README.md

 - [ ] **More**  - Coming soon

-Some functions for the game might not support at the first time when new "Anime Game" version drops, please stay tune to our new commit.
-Since version 2.3, we've created a private fork which supports beta version, and will merge to main branch asap when it's ready.
+Some functions for the game might not support at the first time when a new version of "Anime Game" drops, please wait for a new commit.
+Since version 2.3, The original Creators've created a private fork which supports the beta version of the game, and the private fork will be merged to the main branch ASAP when it's ready for release.

 ## 🍗 Use & Installation

 ### Quick Start

-1. Download the executable file from [Action](https://github.com/EggLink/DanhengServer-Public/actions)
-2. Open the downloaded `DanhengServer.zip` and extract it to any folder __*preferably an English path__ (Optional) Download the `certificate.p12` from the WebServer folder of the source code to enable HTTPS mode, ensuring a more secure traffic
-3. Download Resources[https://github.com/Dimbreath/StarRailData](https://github.com/Dimbreath/StarRailData) and unzip to the same directory `Resources`, and Turn to [https://github.com/EggLinks/DanhengServer-Resources](https://github.com/EggLinks/DanhengServer-Resources) download only `Resources/Config` folder, ExcelOutput and other should use Dimbreath's，then download Configuration from the project and unzip to the same directory`Config`
-4. Run GameServer.exe
-5. Run proxy, start the game, and enjoy!
+DOESNT EXIST YET, ORIGINAL IS FAULTY AND DOESNT REALLY WORK, AND IM TOO BORED TO MAKE A WORKING ONE, IF YOU HAVE A GOOD QUICK START GUIDE IN TEXT, MESSAGE @bioleft3 ON DISCORD (dont waste my time with random stuff)

 ### Build